rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 sudo apt-get install libedgetpu1-max
 ```

 During the installation of the `max`-version we are asked if we understand physics.
-We agree and move on.
+We confirm with yes and move on.
 If you plugged the USB Accelerator into your machine ahead of installing the `libedge`.
-Plug it out and in again, else you might get a `ValueError: Failed to load delegate from libedgetpu.so.1` error.
+Plug it out and in again, else you might get a `ValueError: Failed to load delegate from libedgetpu.so.1` error during runtime later on.

 ### TensorFlow Lite

-Now we install TensorFlow's API.
-I created a repo for this here [https://github.com/rscircus/coral.ai](https://github.com/rscircus/coral.ai) and we'll be having a look at the [TensorFlow Lite Python quickstart](https://www.tensorflow.org/lite/guide/python) as a guide but set things up in a slightly less messy manner using [poetry](https://python-poetry.org/).
+Now we install the TensorFlow's API.
+I created a repo for this here [https://github.com/rscircus/coral.ai](https://github.com/rscircus/coral.ai) and we'll be having a look at the [TensorFlow Lite Python quickstart](https://www.tensorflow.org/lite/guide/python) as a guide but set things up in a potentially less messy manner using [poetry](https://python-poetry.org/).

 First we create it using poetry:

 ```
 pyenv install 3.7.0  # Everything works with Python <=3.7.0
-poetry new coral.ai
-cd coral.ai
+mkdir coral.ai && cd coral.ai
-pyenv local 3.7.0    # Tells poetry to use 3.7.0 locally poetry shell         # We shell into the virtualenv
+pyenv local 3.7.0    # Tells poetry to use 3.7.0 locally poetry init          # Follow the guide which starts with this command poetry shell         # We shell into the virtualenv
 ```